-What Type of Solar Panel System Is Best For My Home?
+What Type of Solar Panel System Is Best For Your Home?

 1) On-grid system is connected to the electric grid.
 Your home will then have 2 sources of energy: your solar energy system and the electrical grid.
 In the morning, your home will power your devices with the energy generated by solar.
 If this is not enough, your home will get a deficit from the electric grid.
 In the afternoon, your solar generates more energy than your home's energy demands at that time.
 When this happens, the excess energy is exported back to the electric grid.
 If you have a net metering system, you will be credited a certain amount for all the energy you export and this credit will be deducted from your next electricity bill.
 At night, you usually get energy from the electric grid without solar.